ffund/run-my-experiment-on-geni-blog/2016-06-29-why-does-my-received-spectrum-droop-at-the-edges.md

 ## Run my experiment

-Make a reservation on one of the SDR sandboxes on the [ORBIT testbed](http://geni.orbit-lab.org/).
-We wrote these instructions for sb3, but sb7 and sb2 also have USRP N210 devices.
+Make a reservation on the sb3 sandbox on the [ORBIT testbed](http://geni.orbit-lab.org/), which has two nodes with USRP N210 devices.

 During the reserved time slot, SSH into your testbed, e.g. `sb3.orbit-lab.org`, using your GENI wireless username and keys.